VIDA-NYU/d3m_interface/README.md

 D3M Interface Library
 =====================
-Library to use D3M AutoML Systems.
-This repository contains an implementation to integrate D3M TA2s with Jupyter Notebooks using the TA3-TA2 API.
+Library to use D3M AutoML systems.
+This repository contains an implementation to integrate D3M AutoML systems with Jupyter Notebooks using the TA3-TA2 API.

 [Documentation is available here](https://d3m-interface.readthedocs.io/en/latest/)